NLnetLabs/rpki-doc/source/krill/get-started.rst

 ------------

-After successfully configuring the repository, the next step is to configure your parent CA. You will need to present your CA's RFC 8183 Child Request XML file to your parent.
+After successfully configuring the repository, the next step is to configure your parent CA. You will need to present your CA's :RFC:`8183` Child Request XML file to your parent.
 You can get this file using the CLI subcommand :ref:`krillc parents request<cmd_krillc_parents_request>`, or you can simply use the UI: